SEARCH & WILDFLOWER HOME PAGE SEARCH

 *Flora Neomexicana II: Glossarium Nominum.
 Kelly Allred.
 Meaning of botanical plant names.
 Excellent.

 Flowers of the Southwest Mountains, Flowers of the Southwest Mesas, Flowers of the Southwest Deserts, Shrubs and Trees of the Southwest Uplands, Shrubs and Trees of the Southwest Deserts.
 Published by the Southwest Parks and Monuments Association.
-Good introductory texts and drawings.
+Good introductory text and drawings.
+I cut my botanical teeth on these volumes and still find them very helpful.

 Handbook of Rocky Mountain Plants.
 Nelson.
 Revised by Roger L. Williams.

 *Manual of the Plants of Colorado.
 H. D. Harrington.
-Excellent.
-60 years old, but still the only full descriptions of Colorado flora.
+Excellent, even though dating from 1964.
+Keys and descriptions of all Colorado plants.

 National Audubon Society Guide to Wildflowers, Western Region.
 Spellenberg.